rhaskia/preTTY/README.md

 Windows: WebView2 (packaged with Edge),

-MacOS: Built in
+MacOS: Built-in

-You also need libxdo on linux and a nerd font for the icons to work.
+You also need libxdo on Linux and a nerd font for the icons to work.

 # Installation
 The following command will work for any OS once I upload the project to crates.io: